dancher00/RandomMaze/README.md

             states.append((i,j))
 ```

 The agent receives a -1 reward for any action if it does not reach the goal cell as a result.
-Also it does not receive a penalty for colliding with walls.
+The agent can't hit walls by design.
 When the goal is reached, the agent receives a reward of 0:

 ```python
 reward = 0 if self.state == self.goal else -1